Solving the $H_{0}$ tension in $f(T)$ Gravity through Bayesian Machine Learning: Conclusions

 In the present paper, we have used BML to constrain $f(T)$ gravity-based cosmological models to see how the problem may be solved there.
 We have considered and learned the constraints on power-law, exponential, and square-root exponential $f(T)$ models using the SLTD as the main element for the generative process and the key ingredient of the Probabilistic ML approach.
 In this analysis, we did not rely on the lensing model itself, and what we needed is the redshifts of the lens and sources only.
 We would like to stress that very tight constraints on the parameters determining the $f(T)$ models have been obtained.

 Moreover, our results contain a hint showing that more precise time delay measurements and the number of lensed systems could significantly affect the constraints on the model parameters.
 Taking into account the $H_{0}$ tension, we have validated the learned results with the available OHD and found a sign of tension that could exist between lensed GW+EM signals and OHD.
-Therefore, it is not excluded that utilising both could lead to some misleading results in the model analysis.
+Therefore, it is not excluded that utilizing both could lead to some misleading results in the model analysis.
 On the other hand, we have learned that exponential $f(T)$ in the light of SLTD data could solve the $H_{0}$ tension, while the power-law model slightly differs from the $\Lambda$CDM and definitely cannot solve the problem.

 The case of the power-law model is interesting for two reasons: first, we have learned that it could be very close to the $\Lambda$CDM model.
 Second, future SLTD data may indicate slight deviations from the $\Lambda$CDM model.
 In our opinion, this is another hint that in order to solve the $H_{0}$ tension, the $\Lambda$CDM model should be challenged.
-However, the study of the square-root exponential $f(T)$ model showed that the SLTD data could not indicate whether or not the model can solve the $H_{0}$ tension.
-According to the learned best fit values of the parameters in the case of square-root exponential and exponential $f(T)$ models, we will have a quintessence dark energy dominated recent Universe, which for relatively high redshift evaluations contains a cosmological constant as dark energy.
-The learned results indicate that, in all three cases considered, an accelerated expanding phase transition will be observed naturally and smoothly.
+According to the learned best fit values of the parameters in the case of square-root exponential and exponential $f(T)$ models, we will have a quintessence dark energy dominated recent Universe, which for relatively high redshift evaluations contains a cosmological constant as dark energy.Although the alleviation of $H_0$ tension by late time modification is achieved through a phantom dark energy behavior\cite{Phantom} but recent studies suggest the tension also can be resolved by reducing the ratio between effective Newton's constant $G_{eff}/G_{N}$ and Newton's constant to less than one\cite{Geff1, Geff2}.
+The exponential and squared exponential model in our analysis should therefore satisfy the condition $G_{eff}/G_n<1$ which leads to a faster $H_{0}$ expansion rate as we see in our analysis is the case.
+On the other hand, it has been shown that these models are statistically indistinguishable from $\Lambda$CDM model \cite{distin}, however,in our present work we found that exponential and squared exponential model deviate from $\Lambda$CDM model significantly as the value of their $p$ parameter ranging between 5 to 6.
+Moreover,the learned results indicate that an accelerated expanding phase transition will be observed naturally and smoothly in all three cases considered.